Monica-TPJH/Interactive_Experience_Assignment3/README.md

 - Model: e.g. `lmstudio-community/Meta-Llama-3-8B-Instruct-GGUF`

 Tips
-- Background customization in sidebar (image/fit/opacity, default 70%)
+- Background customization in sidebar (image/fit/opacity).
+The app now uses a remote Snoopy image by default and the default fit is `cover` (fills the screen; may crop the image).
+Use the "Reset appearance defaults" button in the Appearance panel to restore cover + full opacity for your session.
 - Install `watchdog` for faster Streamlit reloads

 ## Development